RuifengCao/paper/paper.md

 Gearboxes are integral to the functioning of these emerging and alternative energy generation systems and are often envisaged to be robust enough to withstand highly dynamic operations.

+Simulations:
+Zhifei Wu is working on the simulations section.